 June is Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Pride Month in the USA.
-The entire month is a time for LGBTQ people and others to celebrate the impact they have had on history.
+The entire month is a time for LGBTQ people and others to celebrate, honor their history, and support their communities.

 To celebrate Pride Month, communities organize pride parades and events across the USA.
 The events are all different, but all of them are meant to honor and support LGBT people.
 There are parades, picnics, parties, workshops, concerts, and more.
 Participants often wear colorful clothing, and some wave LGBTQ flags.

 Pride Month is a time to celebrate but also to remember.
 At nighttime gatherings, people hold candles and listen to speeches.
 They remember LGBTQ people who have died because of anti-LGBTQ violence or AIDS.

 Pride Month started after the 1969 Stonewall Riots in Manhattan, New York.
 The Stonewall Riots were a response to police violence against LGBTQ people.
 They are seen as the start of the Gay Liberation Movement in the USA.
 Police broke into the Stonewall Inn, a popular LGBTQ bar.
 They arrested people who were dressed in clothes of the opposite sex.
 The community responded with protests and riots.
 The riots were led by transgender women and lasted three days.
 The most famous of trans leaders were named Marsha P. Johnson and Silvia Rivera.
 Those riots were not peaceful but inspired today’s peaceful Pride parades.

 Fighting for equal rights